Flavia Namakula

 Flavia Namakula (born 10 December 1985, other sources report 17 December 1986) is a Ugandan golfer notable for being the youngest winner to-date of the Uganda Women's Golf Tournament.
-She is also the first Ugandan golfer to win the Kenya Ladies Open.
-She turned professional in 2016 and as of 2019, she was a five-time winner of the Uganda Ladies Open.
+She was the first Ugandan golfer to win the Kenya Ladies Open.
+She turned professional in 2016 and by 2019, she was a five-time winner of the Uganda Ladies Open.

 Background and education

 Namakula was born in Rubaga Hospital to Judith Kamale, a nurse.
-She attended Saint Balikuddembe, Mitala Maria and Bulo Parents Secondary School in Butambala Districtt as well as Gombe Senior Secondary School.
-In 2006, she enrolled for a degree in Information technology at Makerere University.
+She attended Saint Balikuddembe, Mitala Maria and Bulo Parents Secondary School in Butambala District as well as Gombe Senior Secondary School.
+In 2006, she was enrolled for a degree in Information technology at Makerere University.

 Sports and golfing career

 Her first instructor was Deo Akope.
 She currently tours on the Sunshine Ladies Tour.